FabricLabs/fabric/API.md

 ### peer.sendFlushChainToTrustedPeers(object) ⇒ <code>number</code>
 Sign and send `P2P_FLUSH_CHAIN` to all connected peers with registry score &gt; threshold.
 Body JSON: `{ snapshotBlockHash, network?, label? }`.
+Peers only act on inbound flush if the sender's pubkey is listed in their [Peer#settings.flushChainAuthorizedPubkeys](Peer#settings.flushChainAuthorizedPubkeys).

 **Kind**: instance method of [<code>Peer</code>](#Peer)
 **Returns**: <code>number</code> - number of sockets written